Multiple job-holders

 Age

-Employed people aged 20-24 were most likely to hold more than one job in June 2024 (7.2%).
-In contrast, 5.0% of employed people aged 65 years and over were multiple job-holders.
+Employed people aged 20-24 were more likely to be multiple job-holders in September 2025.
+In contrast, 4.8% of employed people aged 65 years and over were multiple job-holders.

 Estimates for smaller age groups are generally based on smaller counts and are subject to higher degrees of sampling variability.